You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic sources for umeclidinium bromide and what is the scope of freedom to operate?

 Umeclidinium bromide is the generic ingredient in two branded drugs marketed by Glaxo Grp England and Glaxosmithkline, and is included in two NDAs.
-There are nine patents protecting this compound.
+There are five patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 There are two drug master file entries for umeclidinium bromide.
 One supplier is listed for this compound.